Selbob/Edgenuity-Master-Controller-v0.4/README.md

+# Features
+This extension will automatically press next, and will skip most of the otherwise unskippable instructions.

 # Edgenuity-Master-Controller-v0.4
 Edgenuity Master Controller v0.4.
 Disclaimer: NOT MY CODE, JUST GOT THE OG CODE, BECAUSE THEY ARE TAKING THE CODE DOWN FROM MANY SITES.